America's Four Gods

 Dr. James Emery WhiteDr.
 James Emery White's weblog

-In their new book, America's Four Gods, authors Paul Forese and Christopher Bader draw on the Baylor Religious Survey and Interview project to determine the extent to which people believe 1) God loves the world, 2) God judges the world, and 3) God engages the world.
+In their book, America’s Four Gods, authors Paul Froese and Christopher Bader draw on the Baylor Religious Survey and Interview project to determine the extent to which people believe: 1) God loves the world; 2) God judges the world; and 3) God engages the world.

 From this, they suggest that the American public can be split into four theological camps in terms of their belief about the nature of God: